nddao/IBM-Db2-zOS-samples/Files/README.md

 # File descriptions.

 This folder contains datasets for the GLW workload.
-You need to define PDS datasets to receive XMIT and TRS datasets, ftp files to zOS LPAR, and unpack XMI/TRS datasets.
+You need to define PDS datasets to receive XMIT and TRS datasets, ftp files to zOS LPAR, then unpack the XMIT/TRS datasets.
 We provide several helper files to assist you to perform those tasks.

-### 1. List of helper files to define datasets, upload files to zOS LPAR, and unpack .XMIT/TRS datasets
+### 1. Helper files
+	To define datasets, upload files to zOS LPAR, and unpack XMIT/TRS datasets, you can use sample helper files below.

 	* GLWDEFDS.JCL: JCL to define datasets for XMIT and TRS datasets.

 	* DEFINE.TXT : Sample Windows batch script to submit GLWDEFDS.JCL to zOS LPAR.

-	* UPLOAD.TXT: Sample Windows batch file to ftp XMIT and TRS files to zOS LPAR.
+	* UPLOAD.TXT: Sample Windows batch file to ftp XMIT and TRS files to predefined datasets in zOS LPAR.

 	* UNPAK.JCL : JCL to unpack XMIT datasets and terse TRS datasets.

 	* UNPAK.TXT : Sample Windows batch script to submit UNPAK.JCL to zOS LPAR.

 	Note:

-	** You need to customize those above JCLs and batch scripts for your environment.
+	* You need to customize those above JCLs and batch scripts for your environment( Hostname, userID, password for FTP, [HLQ] for MVS datasets ).

-	** ftp -s:windowsbatchfile is the command on Windows command prompt to run a Windows batch script.
+	* ftp -s:windowsbatchfile is the command on Windows command prompt to run a Windows batch script.

-### 1. SGLWCFG
+### 2. SGLWCFG
     Sample JCLs to set up and run the workload.
 These JCLs are from the SGLWSAMP and customized for the test environment.
 This set up uses the default values

 	* CRTSG : sample JCL to create store group GLW01.